Canton Coolie Corps: Legacy

 After the war, Temple suggested the corps should be retained and retrained as a combat unit for the garrison at Hong Kong, but it was disbanded.
 Discussion over such a force continued for decades and came close to being established in 1880 under Charles George Gordon, but opposition from the War Office and Prince George, Duke of Cambridge led to its abandonment.
-An all-Chinese fighting unit was not formed until 1941, when the Hong Kong Chinese Regiment was established, though individuals served with the British Army and Royal Navy.
+An all-Chinese fighting unit was not formed until 1941, when the Hong Kong Chinese Regiment was established, though individuals served with the British Army and Royal Navy in the meantime.